QuixoteSystems/quixotesystems/README.md

 - 🔭 I’m currently working on Python for Blockchain and Cybersecurity projects.

-- 🌱 I’m currently learning about Cybersecurity, Cardano and Bitcoin.
+- 🌱 I’m currently learning about Cybersecurity, Meshtastic and Bitcoin.

-- 👯 I’m looking to collaborate on Open Source Python projects related to Cardano, Bitcoin or Cybersecurity.
+- 👯 I’m looking to collaborate on Open Source Python projects related to Meshtastic, Bitcoin or Cybersecurity.